Keratitis in Children

 - Trauma.
 This is often because of an object being inserted into your child’s eye.

 Who is at risk for keratitis?

 Children are more likely to get keratitis if they wear contact lenses.
 Your child’s risk may be higher if he or she doesn’t clean the lenses well.
 Touching the lenses with dirty hands or putting the lenses on dirty surfaces may also increase your child’s risk.

 What are the symptoms of keratitis?

-Discomfort when the child looks at a light (photophobia)
+- Discomfort when your child looks at a light (photophobia)

-Feeling as if something is in the eye
+- Feeling like there’s something is in the eye

 How is keratitis diagnosed?